dotnet/runtime/docs/design/features/DynamicPgo-InstrumentedTiers.md

 ; ============================================================
 ```

 As we can see from the codegen: it's not instrumented (we never instrument R2R'd code - that is a lot of additional size increase) and is optimized already.
-Call is not devirtualized yet as we don't have any profile for it.
+The interface call is not devirtualized yet as we don't have any profile for it.

+### 2) `CallDispose` is promoted to Tier1Instrumented

-### 2) `CallDispose` is invoked more than 30 times so VM "promotes" it to Tier1Instrumented for instrumentation:
+ `CallDispose` is invoked more than 30 times so VM "promotes" it to Tier1Instrumented for instrumentation:
 ```asm
 ; Assembly listing for method Program:CallDispose(System.IDisposable)
 ; Emitting BLENDED_CODE for X64 CPU with AVX - Windows